 When interviewing the elderly people in the Czech Republic, it appeared that almost 90 % of the elderly computer users use the real-time communication (RTC) applications, mostly Skype.

 Can a hacker get into my router using the 192.168.1.1 IP ?

 Increased resilience does not come for free and the involvement of neighbours opens the possibility for new attacks.
 The impact of, and defenses against such attacks are discussed, with respect to passive and active attackers.

-- An attacker may try to selectively capture nodes based on the knowledge of their IDs in order to obtain most keys for its forged node ID – as described in Section 2.1.5, actual IDs of nodes distributed in the first round can be kept secret just between a node and its direct neighbours, never transmitted over a non-encrypted channel.
+- may try to selectively capture nodes based on the knowledge of their IDs in order to obtain most keys for its forged node ID – as described in Section 2.1.5, actual IDs of nodes distributed in the first round can be kept secret just between a node and its direct neighbours, never transmitted over a non-encrypted channel.

-- An attacker will use a node with a random forged ID – based on previous analytical results, a group of nodes will have a very high probability of sharing at least one key that the attacker does not know and thus also a very high probability of detecting cheating.
+- will use a node with a random forged ID – based on previous analytical results, a group of nodes will have a very high probability of sharing at least one key that the attacker does not know and thus also a very high probability of detecting cheating.

-An attacker will select such a position within the network so that neighbouring nodes only know the keys known to the attacker – there are the following defenses:
+- will select such a position within the network so that neighbouring nodes only know the keys known to the attacker – there are the following defenses: